frcdesign/FRCDesign.org/docs/learning-course/stage1/1A-onshapeFundamentals.md

 !!!
 Warning
     The Onshape learning courses are important as they will teach you the Onshape interface and form a basic foundation for CAD skills.
 Unless you have prior experience using Onshape, you should not skip the learning courses as the exercises assume that you have an understanding of CAD basics.

+## Sketching and Part Design
+Sketches and features are the building blocks you will use to create every 3D model in Onshape, so it's good to have a good grasp on the fundamentals.

+**Complete the following Onshape Learning Courses:**

+1. The [**Introduction to Sketching**](https://learn.onshape.com/courses/fundamentals-sketching "Introduction to Sketching Onshape Learning Course"){:target="_blank"} course runs you through different sketch tools, constraints, and a good sketch workflow.

+2. The [**Part Design Using Part Studios**](https://learn.onshape.com/courses/fundamentals-part-design-using-part-studios "Part Design Using Part Studios Onshape Learning Course"){:target="_blank"} course runs you through creating different parts with a variety of features.

+With a good understanding of both of these, you can create almost any part you want to.
+The following sections are all about integrating design intent into the process and learning how to design a whole project with multiple pieces.

+!!!
+Tip
+    For future reference without having to go through the learning center, [sketch basics](https://cad.onshape.com/help/Content/sketch_basics.htm?tocpath=Part%20Studios%7C_____15 "Sketch Basics Onshape Help Page"){:target="_blank"}, [sketch tools](https://cad.onshape.com/help/Content/sketch-tools.htm?TocPath=Part%20Studios%7CSketch%20Tools%7C_____0 "Sketch Tools Onshape Help Page"){:target="_blank"}, [feature basics](https://cad.onshape.com/help/Content/feature-basics.htm?tocpath=Part%20Studios%7C_____17 "Feature Basics Onshape Help Page"){:target="_blank"}, and [feature tools](https://cad.onshape.com/help/Content/featuretools.htm?TocPath=Part%20Studios%7CFeature%20Tools%7C_____0 "Feature Tools Onshape Help Page"){:target="_blank"} are all covered in text form in the help center.

+!!!
+Warning "<span style="font-size: 0.8rem !important;">**DO NOT MOVE PAST THIS POINT UNTIL YOU HAVE COMPLETED THE TWO LEARNING COURSES ABOVE**</span>"

+<br>

-### Practice Exercises
+### Practice Exercise Prerequisites
 **Make a copy of the Stage 1A Exercises Document** through the button below.
 Each exercise has a folder, a "reference" tab (a preview of what the final model should look like), and a tab or two for doing your exercise in.
 Solutions are also provided in the 1A Exercise Solutions Document to check your work afterwards.

-<br>

 <center>
 [1A Exercises Document](https://cad.onshape.com/documents/812b2974ed32b9c89e8f1e25/w/747e47444b6c685bd0bee334/e/58894354f0152cd6485fe45e?renderMode=0&uiState=663d81b7afce5246f0309e28 "1A Exercises Onshape Document"){:target="_blank"  .md-button .md-button--primary}